VANCOUVER AND VICTORIA, B.C. CANADA

 DAYS 2 and 3

-• Two (2) days to discover Vancouver.
+• Spend two (2) days to discover Vancouver.

 • Stanley Park - explore scenic views of the water and mountains along Stanley Park's famous Seawall.